asmyk/graphql-workshops/mutations-client/tasks.md

 # Tasks

 In this tasks just focus on functionality.
-Most important part of this tasks is to get familiar how mutation works.
-Do styling/redirect/fancy stuff at the end.
+Most important part of these tasks is to get familiar how mutation works.
+Do styling/redirect/fancy stuff at the end if time allows.

 1. **Add user register page:**
    1. **Implement simple form**